keptn/keptn/usecases/production-deployments/README.md

 ## Step 4.
 Istio traffic routing <a id="step-four"></a>

-In this step, you will configure traffic routing in Istio to redirect traffic based on different criteria to the version 2 of the `front-end`.
-This addresses the tasks to redirect traffic using weight rules, redirect only logged in users to the version 2, and redirect only Chrome users to version 2.
+In this step, you will configure traffic routing in Istio to redirect traffic based on different criteria to the version 2 of the `front-end` service.
+It addresses the tasks to redirect traffic using weight rules, redirect only logged in users, and redirect only Chrome users to version 2.

-1. Right now, traffic to `front-end` is only routed to the version 1 due to the configuration of the `VirtualService`.
+1. Right now, traffic to `front-end` is routed to the version 1 due to the configuration of the `VirtualService`.
 The `subset: v1` entry in the configuration takes care of that.

     ```
     apiVersion: networking.istio.io/v1alpha3